sean-/postgresql-acl/README.md

 ## Notes

-The output from `String()` should match the ordering of characters in `aclitem` however not all types have been matched with PostgreSQL (yet).
+The output from `String()` should match the ordering of characters in `aclitem`.

 The target of each of these ACLs (e.g. schema name, table name, etc) is not contained within PostgreSQLs `aclitem` and it is expected this value is managed elsewhere in your object model.

-Arrays of `aclitem` are supposed to be iterated over by the caller, like:
+Arrays of `aclitem` are supposed to be iterated over by the caller.
+For
+example:

 ```go
 const schema = "public"